 Additionally, in keeping with its commitment to charitable giving, FreeWill offers individuals ways to give a charitable contribution from a retirement account or a stock brokerage account.

 FreeWill’s pricing model is straightforward, as it is free to use for individuals.
-As an individual user, you can draft your will, durable financial power of attorney or advanced healthcare directive via the website.
+As an individual user, you can draft your will, durable financial power of attorney or advanced healthcare directive online.

 Funding comes from FreeWill’s partnership with more than 100 nonprofit organizations who sponsor these services.
 Nonprofit organizations can learn more about a range of tools that FreeWill offers – like a Bequest Tool, a Qualified Charitable Distributions (QCD Tool) and a Stock Gifts Tool – in order to make gifts easier for both supporters to give and organizations to receive.